 We have not generated any revenue from product sales.
-Our revenue to date has been generated from non-refundable license payments and reimbursements for research and development expenses under our license agreements.
-We recognize revenue from upfront payments ratably over the term of our estimated period of performance under the agreement which we consider to be licensing revenue.
-In addition to receiving upfront payments, prior to the termination of our license agreements with AstraZeneca and Sanofi, we may have also been entitled to milestone and other contingent payments upon achieving predefined objectives.
+Our revenue in 2015 was generated from non-refundable license payments and reimbursements for research and development expenses under our past license agreements.
+We consider upfront payments to be licensing revenue, and we recognize licensing revenue ratably over the term of our estimated period of performance under the agreement.
+In addition to receiving upfront payments, under our past license agreements, we also received milestone and other contingent payments upon achieving predefined objectives.
 Such payments are recorded as revenue when we achieve the underlying milestone if it is deemed to be a substantive milestone at the date the arrangement is entered into.
 To the extent that non-substantive milestones are achieved and we have remaining performance obligations, milestones are deferred and recognized as revenue over the estimated remaining period of performance.
-Reimbursements from AstraZeneca for development costs incurred under our license and collaboration agreement with them are classified as collaborative development revenue.
+Reimbursements from AstraZeneca for development costs incurred under the AstraZeneca Agreement were classified as collaborative development revenue.
+There was no recognition of licensing and collaborative development revenue after the six-month period ended June 30, 2015.